Is decriminalizing drugs a deadly mistake?

 LOS ANGELES (NewsNation) — More Americans died of drug overdoses in 2021 than in any previous year.
 It’s a grim milestone as new numbers show one state, which has enacted a program to treat drug addiction, may have made things even worse.

-America is in a crisis — deaths from cocaine, opioids and other prescription meds are all up.
+America is in a crisis — deaths from cocaine, opioids and other prescription medicines are all up.

 For the first time ever, the Centers for Disease Control and Prevention reported more than 100,000 Americans overdosed on drugs in 2021, a nearly 30% swing from 2020.